 Lastly, a design system is a framework that guides designers and developers to create consistent products.
 Unlike style guides, which focus only on UI and writing, a design system includes technical aspects, such as pieces of code, components, and best practices.

-Now that we know the term for design specs (and what it isn’t), let’s get into making them.
+Now that we know the term for design specs (and what it isn’t), let’s get into making one that makes the design handoff smooth and helps ship your product faster.

 Colors are crucial elements on the UI, so you must ensure developers are adding exactly the shade you need.
 To do this, copy and paste the color code provided by your design tool into your design specs:

-Put all relevant assets (PNG, SVG, JPEG) into one folder and share it with everyone involved.
+Put all relevant assets into one folder and share it with everyone involved.
+An asset pack should include:

 However, you might think, “Devs have access to Zeplin or Figma Dev Mode.
 Why should I waste my time doing it?”